 Mini Oreo Cheesecake Cupcakes

-Mini Oreo Cheesecake Cupcakes are a bite-size dessert featuring creamy cheesecake and a hidden oreo on the bottom.
+Mini Oreo Cheesecake Cupcakes are a bite-size dessert featuring creamy cheesecake and a hidden oreo crust on the bottom.
 They’re easy to make with only six ingredients and versatile enough for parties, birthdays, game day and holidays.
-They’ll become one of your go-to recipes.
+They’ll become one of your go-to mini cheeseacke recipes.
 Plus video tutorial!

-These Mini Oreo Cheesecakes are definitely one of my favorite Oreo desserts along with Oreo Cake.
-This recipe has already been re-pinned 150,000 times and is catching up to my ever-popular Chocolate Covered Cheesecake Bites.
+These Mini Oreo Cheesecakes are definitely one of my favorite Oreo desserts along with Oreo Cake and this recipe has already been re-pinned 150,000 times and is catching up to my ever-popular Chocolate Covered Cheesecake Bites.

 If you want a light and airy baked oreo cheesecake, then this recipe is for you.